4. Penalties¶

 Rationale: Despite not visibly wearing an “C”, the Captain retains the privilege of calling a Team Timeout.
 Officials should grant this request if they have a Team Timeout remaining; however, exercising a privilege of the Captain while not visibly displaying a “C” warrants a penalty.

 White Captain calls an Official Review.
 Officials grant the request.
-Red Designated Alternate, while not visibly displaying an “A,” conferences with the Head Referee during the Official Review.
+Red Alternate, while not visibly displaying an “A,” conferences with the Head Referee during the Official Review.

 Outcome: No penalty.

-Rationale: Red Designated Alternate’s failure to visibly display an “A” while conferencing for an Official Review does not meaningfully affect the game, nor warrant a penalty.
+Rationale: Red Alternate’s failure to visibly display an “A” while conferencing for an Official Review does not meaningfully affect the game, nor warrant a penalty.

 Red Jammer arrives at the Penalty Box for a penalty, sits, is told to stand 20 seconds later, and stands.
 They then watch the scoreboard count down 10 seconds, and leave the Box without being told to do so by an Official.

-Outcome: Red Jammer should be penalized if they left the Box even a fraction of a second early.
+Outcome: Red Jammer should be penalized if they completely left the Box even a fraction of a second early.

 Rationale: If Red Jammer’s time had completed and they had not been released, this would be an officiating error and Red Jammer should not be punished for it.
 However, leaving the Box early without good reason should always be penalized.